AgustinCarcelen/bank-classification-study-case/README.md

 Based on what we have seen in the columns from a general perspective, on the one side, some patterns follow a uniform tendency when we talk about the majority ('income level', 'nº bank accounts open', among others).
 On the other side, other variables such as 'reward' or 'average_balance' follow a different pattern depending on whether the client accepts or not the offer.
 More information is in the column analysis report (in this SQL report [file](https://github.com/JosepTrota/JAL-repo/blob/main/MySql/Profiles%20and%20patterns.pdf)).

-However, there is no correlation between the variables except for the balance quarters and average ones.
+However, there is no correlation between the variables except for the balance quarters and average balance.

 ## Models and their insights